lesi-nedo/AIF-project-24-25/README.md

 ---

-### Task Distribution:
-Each team member will be responsible for a key aspect of the project:

-1. **Person A (Project Lead)**: Manage overall project coordination, integration of components, and testing.
-2. **Person B (AI Agent Programming)**: Develop and implement the agent’s control functions, search algorithms, and adversarial strategies.
-3. **Person C (Logic and Planning)**: Focus on logical reasoning, constraint satisfaction, and automated planning for action sequences.
-4. **Person D (Probabilistic Reasoning & Uncertainty Management)**: Implement probabilistic reasoning techniques for decision-making under uncertainty.
-5. **Person E (Multi-Agent Decision Making & Presentation)**: Work on multi-agent decision-making strategies and prepare the final project presentation.

----

 ### Conclusion:
 This project will create an AI agent capable of performing in the 1v1 DareFightingICE game environment.
 The agent will not rely on Reinforcement Learning but instead use classical AI techniques, including **adversarial search**, **constraint satisfaction**, **logical reasoning**, **automated planning**, and **probabilistic reasoning**.
 Each technique will contribute to a robust and competitive AI capable of dynamic decision-making in a highly adversarial setting.